 traditional thai massage

-Traditional Thai massage applied has the potential to be as gentle and calming as palliative care even as it has the potential to be more intense and deep than trigger point therapy or deep tissue work.
+Traditional Thai massage applied has the potential to be as gentle and calming as palliative care, even as it has the potential to be more intense and deep than trigger point therapy or deep tissue work.
 This wide range of application is based on balancing the body through the lens of the same element theory described in Theravada Buddhism.
 Traditional Thai massage uses fingers, hands, forearms, feet, and sometimes even knees to encourage the body and its tendons, ligaments and nerves (sen) back to harmony.
 Sometimes there is compression, sometimes stretching, sometimes the use of oil or even mantras.
-Traditional Thai massage is an opportunity to listen very closely, and then meet the body where it is in this moment which means that every session is unique based on how you are traveling with your body that day, and you are not charged extra for the appropriate technique or tools your body needs.
+Every session is unique based on how you are traveling with your body that day, and you are not charged extra for the appropriate technique or tools your body needs.
 You will discuss your massage therapy goals with your practitioner every time you come in for a session.

 Thai bodywork is usually done fully clothed, either on a futon or large massage table.
 Long sleeved shirts and pants (not shorts) are preferred.
 Depending on your needs, your practitioner may use herbal compresses, cupping, scraping, liniments, oil, tok sen (Lanna style) or other tools with your consent, so please wear appropriate clothing for your session.
 Medical gowns and fisherman pants are available if needed.